Reconnaissance General Bureau

 The Reconnaissance Bureau of the General Staff Department is responsible for collecting strategic, operational, and tactical intelligence for the Ministry of the People's Armed Forces.
 It is also responsible for infiltrating intelligence personnel into South Korea though tunnels under the demilitarized zone and seaborne insertion.

 The Reconnaissance General Bureau reports directly to the National Defense Commission and is North Korea’s premier intelligence organ responsible for conducting clandestine operations abroad.
 It administratively is part of the Ministry of the People’s Armed Forces.
 The RGB has reportedly been involved with kidnapping and extrajudicial assassinations that span decades.
-According to HRNK, the Operations Department of the Korean Workers’ Party, the predecessor to RGB, was responsible for abducting South Korean and Japanese citizens.
+The Operations Department of the Korean Workers’ Party, the predecessor to RGB, was responsible for abducting South Korean and Japanese citizens.
 Moreover, the RGB has been associated with multiple assassination attempts, including the 1968 attempt on ROK President Park Chung-hee, the 1983 attempted assassination of ROK President Chun Doo-hwan that left 21 dead, and the 2010 attempt on high-ranking DPRK defector Hwang Jang-yeop.

 By any consideration North Korea has one of the world's largest special operations forces.
 Estimates of the size of the army's special operations forces ranged from 60,000 persons to over 100,000 persons.
 The uncertainty over the number derives from both the lack of information and the varying definitions of special operations forces.
 Organized into twenty-two brigades and at least seven independent battalions, the special operations forces are believed to be the best trained and to have the highest morale of all North Korean ground forces.